New product launch: 10 steps to a successful release

 Strengths: Your competitive advantages

-- Unique product features that differentiate you
+- Product features that differentiate you from competitors

-- Available resources, skills, and expertise
+- Resources, skills, and expertise you already possess

-- Existing customer relationships or brand recognition
+- Customer relationships or brand recognition you've built

 Weaknesses: Areas needing improvement